DIFC announces consultation of updated prescribed company regulations

 The proposed amendments also provide that a Prescribed Company must only be used for either its Qualifying Purpose or as a holding company vehicle and, may not employ any employees.
 These changes ensure that Prescribed Companies are used as true holding company vehicles, rather than operational entities.
 Transitional arrangements will be communicated to existing PCs that may not continue to meet this criteria if the amendments are adopted in their proposed form.

-Further details about the proposed Prescribed Company Regulations can be found in Consultation Paper No. 2 of 2024, available here.
+Further details about the proposed Prescribed Company Regulations can be found in Consultation Paper No. 2 of 2024, available via the following link: https://www.difc.ae/business/laws-and-regulations/legal-database#consultation-papers.
 The proposed regulations have been posted for a 30-day public consultation period with the deadline for providing comments ending on 1 June 2024.